kevinta893/air-quality-monitor/README.md

 Finally a 3D printable enclosure for the breadboard was made to help keep the sensors safe during transport.
 Made in OpenSCAD.

+Note: The system runs at approximately 36.44mA/h.
+A 4000 mAh usb battery was drained completely from full chargein about 29.27 hours.
+This is a rough estimate and your usage may vary.

 ## Libraries used

 Install the following libraries to compile and upload the project.